Mediterranean Heterotopies #2

 non-action is a state of absence.

-Other encounters with the world, sites of intimacy, which words fail to describe, are therefor in-valid to the absolute set of rules and are not regarded as sites of knowledge.
-They necessarily exist outside the languages.
+set of rules and are not regarded as sites of knowledge.
+They necessarily exist

-The piece is part of an ongoing research which deals with expanding the meaning of the term Passivity.
-As part of the research the following works has been created: Antarctica (2015) But he hesitated (2018) Nothing happend (2020).
+the research the following works has been created: Antarctica (2015) But he hesitated (2018) Nothing

 Performers: Michal Arad, Nir Vidan and Eynav Rosolio